lixt314/BDCI.github.io/_pages/about.md

 ---

 I received the M.Eng, and Ph.D. degrees in computer science from Northeast Normal University (NENU), Jilin, China, in 2012, and 2015, respectively.
 Currently, I’m a professor in School of Artificial Intelligence, Jilin University, Jilin, China.
 From 2015/11 to 2016/11, I visited the University of Surrey as an academic visitor.
 I am now working as senior research associate at the City University of Hong Kong.
 I am particularly interested in bioinformatics, computational intelligence, and system biology.
-**

-**From 1st December 2019, I will join the School of Artificial Intelligence, Jilin University as a Professor.**

 **Recruiting: I am always looking for self-motivated Master and PhD students to do cutting edge research on Evolutionary algorithm & Mulitobjective Optimization, Bioinformatics & Machine learning.
 Each year, one PhD studentship and four Master studentships can be available.
 If interested, please email your full CV to me for consideration (E-mail: lixt314@jlu.edu.cn).**